zulip/zulip/docs/contributing/gsoc-ideas.md

   logic.
-We have prototyped for a few modules by migrating them to `static/shared/`; this project will involve closely collaborating with the mobile team to prioritize the modules to migrate.  **Skills recoommended**: JavaScript experience, careful refactoring, API design, React.
+We have prototyped for a few modules by migrating them to `static/shared/`; this project will involve closely collaborating with the mobile team to prioritize the modules to migrate.  **Skills recommended**: JavaScript experience, careful refactoring, API design, React.

-  Experts: Greg Price, Steve Howell
+  Experts: Greg Price, Steve Howell.

 - Make Zulip integrations easier for nontechnical users to set up.
   This includes adding a backend permissions system for managing bot